Skip to content

 The spine is a wonderful thing.
 Its flexible, yet strong, made of all of the possible types of connective tissue – bone, ligaments, cartilage, fibre and closely associated with enough muscle and tendon to consider the muscles an integral component

-savitr April 13, 2022April 14, 2022 Spine Surgery Read more
+Savitr April 13, 2022April 14, 2022 Spine Surgery Read more

 Decisions, decisions…